 In this work, we have unraveled the mechanistic possibilities for a dirhodium tetracarboxylate/Xantphos-catalyzed carbene insertion and allylic alkylation relay.
-Through computational studies, in situ NMR, and cyclic voltammetry experiments, we confirmed the existence of a dirhodium- $\eta^1$ -allyl species as a reactive intermediate in this reaction.
-We have discussed the reactivity of this allylic species with nucleophilic components, with the Cs-free enolate species determined to be the probable nucleophile in solution.
-Furthermore, our combined study sheds light on the individual roles of the Xantphos ligand, the Cs2CO3 base, and the polar solvent.
-The ability of Xantphos to completely dissociate a carboxylate bridge, thereby bringing this interesting mechanistic paradigm into the picture, is expected to have serious implications in inducing new modes of reactivity utilizing dirhodium tetracarboxylate catalysts.
-Confirmation of the $\kappa^2$ -Xantphos dirhodium tetracarboxylate active catalytic species is anticipated to pave the way for utilizing chiral bulky external ligands for efficient stereoinduction at the axial position.
-Recent reports on the use of chiral bisphosphine ligands such as DIOP8b and Josiphos in dirhodium-catalyzed transformations illustrate this through good to excellent enantioselectivities for allylic alkylation and carbonyl addition respectively.

-This $\kappa^2$ -mode of coordination is therefore expected to serve as a launchpad for the development of asymmetric reactions for achieving challenging transformations.
+For the first time, the existence of a dirhodium- η^1 -allyl species as a reactive intermediate has been shown through computational studies, in situ NMR, and cyclic voltammetry experiments.
+The identity of the electrophilic and nucleophilic components in solution, i.e., the dirhodium- η^1 -allyl species and Cs-free enolate, has been resolved through a thorough investigation.
+This study also reveals the ability of dirhodium tetracarboxylate to undergo oxidative addition, resulting in the previously unknown Rh(II)-Rh(IV) mixed valence intermediate.
+This new mechanistic paradigm, enabled by the ability of Xantphos to completely dissociate a carboxylate bridge, is expected to have serious implications in inducing new modes of reactivity utilizing dirhodium tetracarboxylate catalysts.
+Confirmation of the κ^2 -Xantphos dirhodium tetracarboxylate complex is anticipated to pave the way for utilizing chiral bulky external ligands for efficient stereoinduction at the axial position and expected to serve as a launchpad for the development of asymmetric reactions for achieving challenging transformations.